Trilarion/opensourcegames/entries/raincat.md

 - Code license: 3-clause BSD
 - Assets license: CC-BY-SA-3.0

-2D puzzle game.
-To win you need to keep the cat out of the rain.
+Keep the cat out of the rain.

 ## Building